shawshank725/shawshank725/README.md

 <h1 align='center'>Hi there 👋 I'm Shashank</h1>

 <p align='center'>Hi!
 I'm a developer from India, learning every day.
-I've a very strong foundation in python and java and am currently focusing on spring boot.</p>
+I've a very strong foundation in java and am currently focusing on spring boot.</p>
-<p align='center'>I'm also interested about game development, ethical hacking, app development and operating systems.</p>
+<p align='center'>I'm also interested in game development and ethical hacking.</p>

 ## Tech Stack